- AP/A-Level policy

 University A-Level policy: http://www.rochester.edu/college/ccas/handbook/a-levels.html

-Please use the Hajim Pre-Major Change Form to switch into/out of Computer Science.
+If you are undeclared, please use the Hajim Intended Major Change Form to switch into/out of Computer Science.

 If you will need to take additional semester on campus to satisfy degree requirements, be sure to meet with a financial aid counselor to see how this affects your aid package.